 About me

 I have always been drawn to working with people and helping their growth.
-I worked as a facilitator, coach, and people leader, but I wanted to offer more.
+Before counselling, I worked as a facilitator, coach, and people leader, with a strong focus on diversity and inclusion, but I wanted to offer more.

 A photo of Emma in a red top sitting outside